ncoon/sturdy-robot/README.md

 #Steps 4, 5, 6, 7 explained: "cd sturdy-robot" changes directories to the sturdy-robot directory.
 Using "chmod u+x" gives the current user execute permissions for the specified file. "cd .." moves up one directory (folder), and running "./" is a standard way to execute a script in a Linux environment.

-#How to review the source code: "cd" into the sturdy-robot directory and then list all the files therein with the "ls" command.
+#How to review the source code: Either read the code at https://github.com/ncoon/sturdy-robot or (using "termux")"cd" into the sturdy-robot directory and then list all the files therein with the "ls" command.
 Use the "nano" text editor to open any of the files for your review, for example "nano height.py".
 Press the hardware key "Volume Down" and the "x" on the keyboard at the same time to exit nano.
-You can also review the entire source code at this github page.